admb-project/admb/branches/parallel/README.txt

    - Changes
  * Requirements
  * Downloading
- * Installation
- * Installation from Source Distribution
  * Installation from Binary Distribution
+   - Linux and GCC
+   - MacOS and XCode
+   - Windows and GCC
+   - Windows and Microsoft Visual C++ 2010 Express
+ * Installation from Source Code
+   - Linux and GCC
+   - Linux and Intel Compiler
+   - Linux and Solaris Studio
+   - MacOS and Clang
+   - Windows and GCC
+   - Windows and Microsoft Visual C++ 2010 Express
  * Documentation
- * Developing ADModel Builder
+ * Developing AD Model Builder
    - Version Control
+   - Developer documentation
  * Help and Support
  * Contributors

 Release Notes
 =============
 The goal for this release was to improve algorithms, add new requested features, correct defects (bugs), and streamline installation and build process.

-Below lists some of the changes.

 Changes
 -------